bringauto/fleet-protocol/README.md

 Each message must be prefixed with four bytes long (uint32_t data type) header which holds information about size of the ProtoBuf message.

-To read more about the system architecture check Fleet Protocol v2 documentation:
+To read more about the system architecture, check Fleet Protocol v2 documentation:

 - [Summary] - overall hight level summary
 - [Fleet Protocol Requirements]